altdg/bulk_mapper/README.md

 `12345` is your ADG API application key.
 Sign up in https://developer.altdg.com/ to get one!

-A CSV output file will be created automatically with the same path as the input file but prepending the current date and time.
+A CSV output file will be created automatically with the same path as the input file but prepending the current date.

 [sample-domains.txt](sample-domains.txt) is a sample list of domains we included in our repo.
 This file is downloaded as part of this package, no need to re-create it.